csoroz/CIPs/CIP-1694/README.md

 <details>
   <summary><strong>2023 Colorado Workshop (28/02 → 01/03)</strong></summary>

-In addition, we would like to thank all the attendees of the workshop that was held on February 28th and March 1st 2023 for their valuable contributions to this CIP, and for their active championing of Cardano's vision for minimal viable governance.
+In addition, we would like to thank all the attendees of the workshop that was held in Longmont, Colorado on February 28th and March 1st 2023 for their valuable contributions to this CIP, and for their active championing of Cardano's vision for minimal viable governance.
 These include:

 * Adam Rusch, ADAO & Summon